Krillh/Airzlinshire/Time.md

 > [!NOTE]
 > Needs Documentaion

 In Airzlinshire, one year is roughly the same as on Earth.
+It's exactly 365 days long.